nchammas/flintrock/README.md

 ### Accessing data on S3

-We recommend you access data on S3 from your Flintrock cluster by following these two steps:
+We recommend you access data on S3 from your Flintrock cluster by following these steps:

 1. Setup an [IAM Role](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)
    that grants access to S3 as desired.
 Reference this role when you launch your cluster using the `--ec2-instance-profile-name` option (or its equivalent in your `config.yaml` file).
-2. In your Spark code reference paths using the `s3a://` prefix. `s3a://` is backwards compatible with `s3n://` and replaces both `s3n://` and `s3://`.
+2. Reference S3 paths in your Spark code using the `s3a://` prefix. `s3a://` is backwards compatible with `s3n://` and replaces both `s3n://` and `s3://`.
    The Hadoop project [recommends using `s3a://`](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#S3A) since it is actively developed, supports larger files, and offers better performance.
+3. Make sure Flintrock is configured to use Hadoop/HDFS 2.7+.
+Earlier versions of Hadoop do not have solid implementations of `s3a://`.
+   Flintrock's default is Hadoop 2.7.3, so you don't need to do anything here if you're using a vanilla configuration.

 With this approach you don't need to copy around your AWS credentials or pass them into your Spark programs.
 As long as the assigned IAM role